timandy/routine/README.md

 	fmt.Println("threadLocal:", threadLocal.Get())
 	fmt.Println("inheritableThreadLocal:", inheritableThreadLocal.Get())

-	// Other goroutines cannot read the previously assigned "hello world" go func() {
+	// The child coroutine cannot read the previously assigned "hello world". go func() {
 		fmt.Println("threadLocal in goroutine:", threadLocal.Get())
 		fmt.Println("inheritableThreadLocal in goroutine:", inheritableThreadLocal.Get())
 	}()

-	// However, a new goroutine can be started via the Go function.
-All the inheritable variables of the current main goroutine can be passed away automatically. routine.Go(func() {
+	// However, a new sub-coroutine can be started via the Go/GoWait/GoWaitResul function, and all inheritable variables of the current coroutine can be passed automatically. routine.Go(func() {
 		fmt.Println("threadLocal in goroutine by Go:", threadLocal.Get())
 		fmt.Println("inheritableThreadLocal in goroutine by Go:", inheritableThreadLocal.Get())
 	})

-	time.Sleep(time.Second)
+	// Wait for the sub-coroutine to finish executing. time.Sleep(time.Second)
 }
 ```